intel/llvm/sycl/doc/GetStartedGuide.md

 earlier versions of the CUDA toolkit: see
 [this issue](https://forums.developer.nvidia.com/t/libdevice-functions-causing-ptxas-segfault/193352)).

+**_NOTE:_** CUDA toolkit versions earlier than 11.0 are not regularly tested, but should work for appropriate devices.
+Note that for example some oneapi extensions that require sm_80 and later architectures also require at least CUDA 11.0.

 The CUDA backend should work on Windows or Linux operating systems with any GPU with compute capability (SM version) sm_50 or above.
 The default SM version for the NVIDIA CUDA backend is sm_50.
-Users of sm_3X devices can attempt to specify the target architecture [ahead of time](#aot-target-architectures), provided that they use a 11.X CUDA Runtime version, but some features may not be supported.
+Users of sm_3X devices can attempt to specify the target architecture [ahead of time](#aot-target-architectures), provided that they use a 11.X  or earlier CUDA toolkit version, but some features may not be supported.
 The CUDA backend has been tested with different Ubuntu Linux distributions and a selection of supported CUDA toolkit versions and GPUs.
 The backend is tested by a relevant device/toolkit prior to a ONEAPI plugin release.